Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 #### Build and test

-Now package the project and make sure it builds properly (skip the license test as none of the files have a license header):
+Now package the project and make sure it builds properly (skip the license test as none of the files have a license header):<!--FIXME-->

 ```bash
 $ mvn clean package -Dlicense.skip=true